Prince's Band of Carabiniers: Public events

 The diversity of the repertoire of the band allows it to perform at official ceremonies, sporting events, and public concerts.

 Protocol

 The band often performs its signature march, La Marche de la Fanfare des Carabiniers, at its public relations events.
 It performs during the daily Changing the Guard at the Prince's Palace at 11:55.
 It also performs during state visits to Monaco, performing the national anthem of a foreign country while also performing the Hymne Monégasque.
 Another occasion of importance includes the National Day celebrations in November.
 It commonly performs at civic engagements and music festivals.
-In its participation in the latter, the band has, since 1989, performed outside of Monaco, in various cities that include, such as: Saumur, Nîmes, Albertville, Lugano, Düsseldorf, Turin, Lisbon, Seville, Geneva, and Hanover.
+In its participation in the latter, the band has, since 1989, performed outside of Monaco, in various cities.

 Visit to Scotland

 On 4 August 2017, the band accompanied Prince Albert II in his attendance at the Royal Edinburgh Military Tattoo.
 The tattoo was the 68th edition to have been held.

 Visit to Russia

 In August 2018, the band, under the direction of Senior Warrant Officer Olivier Drean, visited Russia to take part in the Spasskaya Tower Military Music Festival and Tattoo on Moscow's Red Square.
 One of the band members dressed up as a monk resembling those worn during the war of François Grimaldi.
 The band was noted for using unconventional instruments during its performance, including a bass guitar and an iPad.
 Among the guests the who were in the presence of the band included Princess Stéphanie and Ambassador Mireille Pettiti.
 The band also paraded with other bands such as the Central Navy Band of Russia and the Sri Lankan Military Band at the Exhibition of Achievements of National Economy.